Central Highlands 28-day Rainfall Forecast

-The hemispheric long wave pattern has been relatively slow moving in recent weeks.
+The hemispheric long wave pattern has remained stable in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, the Indian Ocean, Western Australia, New Zealand, South America, and the Atlantic Ocean.
+Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, eastern Australia, New Zealand, the south Pacific, and the southeast Pacific.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 1 October to 5 October, 10 October to 14 October, and 20 October to 24 October.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 2 July to 6 July, 8 July to 12 July, and 14 July to 18 July.
 Rain events originating in the tropics and moving south are possible about 20 July to 24 July, and 27 July to 31 July.

-Over Western Australia the strongest cold fronts should occur about 26 September to 30 September, 1 October to 5 October, and 10 October to 14 October.
+Over Western Australia the strongest cold fronts should occur about 2 July to 6 July, 10 July to 14 July, and 25 July to 29 July.